Rogge00/Rule-20-20-20/README.md

 # 20-20-20
-Nothing is to be taken seriously - except this repo
+Nothing is to be taken seriously - except this repo.
+*tryin pushin*